zked/devrel-golang-dora/README.md

 # devrel-golang-dora
-dummy app for instruqt workshop on DORA metrics
+Dummy app for instruqt workshop on DORA metrics forked from https://github.com/ntcsteve/instrumentGolangWithNR Using GoGreet